 Protocols

-Static Residential (ISP) Pay/GB proxies support HTTP, HTTPS, and SOCKS5 formats
+Static Residential (ISP) Pay/GB Proxy Support for HTTP, HTTPS, and SOCKS5 Formats

 HTTP